We rounded up some of the best Northern Lights hotels in Europe.

 Witnessing the aurora borealis, also known as the Northern Lights, is an essential experience, often life-altering because of its almost extraterrestrial beauty.
 To do so almost alone in the arctic landscape is even better.
-So, we rounded up some of the most beautiful unique northern lights hotels, Scandinavian design hotels out there, where the natural phenomenon can be appreciated best, as well as all the other benefits of getting cosy in the great outdoors.
+So, we rounded up some of the most beautiful, unique northern lights hotels, Scandinavian design hotels out there, where the natural phenomenon can be appreciated best, as well as all the other benefits of getting cosy in the great outdoors.

-Our Best Northern Lights Hotels
+Our favourite Northern Lights Hotels

 Kent Jonsson and Britta Jonsson-Lindvall were running a B&B in a former retirement home from the 1930s in Sweden’s Harads village, Lapland, when their business grew in an unprecedented direction.
 On a fishing trip in Russia, Kent just happened to meet three of Sweden’s most renowned architects, who found the unspoilt nature of the Lule River valley in Lapland to be the perfect playground to manifest their ideas.

 What resulted were some of the world’s unique treehouses, seven to be exact, that bring together modern architecture and nature.
-Most notably the Mirrorcube, by Tham & Videgård, is (as its name suggests) clad in reflective glass and is, therefore almost invisible among the trees.
+Most notably, the Mirrorcube, by Tham & Videgård, is (as its name suggests) clad in reflective glass and is, therefore, almost invisible among the trees.

 The floating spa is covered in tree trunks inspired by the log jam, which was used for transporting timber until the 1960s.
-After getting steamy in the sauna take a freezing dip in the ice bath, Swedish style, before relaxing with a stone massage or facial, and then heading to a dinner of modern-reinterpreted traditional Swedish dishes made with local ingredients.
+After getting steamy in the sauna, take a freezing dip in the ice bath, Swedish style, before relaxing with a stone massage or facial, and then heading to a dinner of modern-reinterpreted traditional Swedish dishes made with local ingredients.

 Of course, the spa, and hotel are also a perfect spot to gander at the breathtaking Northern Lights in the wintertime.Check availability

-How about a safari with a husky sledge, or a ride with a traditional Finnish Kicksledge?
-Or, most notably, a romantic night time snowmobile safari through nature to admire the Northern Lights in all their glory?
+How about a safari with a husky sledge or a ride with a traditional Finnish Kicksledge?
+Or, most notably, a romantic nighttime snowmobile safari through nature to admire the Northern Lights in all their glory?
 Whatever you can think of, this safari hotel seems to have it.Check availability

 Another destination that is an incredible journey far away from the usual routine, the five eco-friendly cabins of the Arctic Hideaway are located on the very remote Norwegian island of Sørværet.
-Initially acquired in 2004 by Håvard Lund, the site started out as his personal workspace, but the area’s serene beauty soon convinced the jazz musician and composer to share it with others.
+Initially acquired in 2004 by Håvard Lund, the site started as his workspace, but the area’s serene beauty soon convinced the jazz musician and composer to share it with others.

 Guests have the kitchen, studio, bathrooms, sauna and all five cabins to themselves to let all their creative juices flow freely without any interruptions.
-With a caretaker available for any requests, the cabins are also a great place to catch the Northern Lights due to their positioning above the Arctic circle.
+With a caretaker available for any requests, the cabins are also a great place to catch the Northern Lights due to their positioning above the Arctic Circle.

 Last but certainly not least, this unique hideout offers its guests the chance to live inside an exclusive glass igloo in the middle of Finnish Lapland’s extraordinary natural beauty.
 The surprisingly spacious igloos include all the modern comforts for cosy nights spent under the magical Arctic starry sky.